Skip to main content

 • gameplay

-The gameplay of "Faraday Protocol" features a blend of familiar mechanics reminiscent of classic puzzle games like "Portal," utilizing a bia-tool that manipulates red and blue energy to solve varied puzzles.
-While the game introduces new mechanics as players progress, some reviewers noted a lack of variety and occasional frustration with certain puzzle elements, such as the "rotating symbol" mechanic.
-Overall, the game is praised for its engaging puzzle design and ability to teach mechanics intuitively, though it may appeal more to fans of the genre due to its brevity and narrative shortcomings.
+The gameplay of "Faraday Protocol" features a blend of familiar puzzle mechanics reminiscent of titles like "Portal," utilizing a gun that manipulates red and blue energy to solve varied challenges.
+While the game introduces new mechanics as players progress, some reviewers noted a lack of variety and occasional frustration with certain puzzles.
+Overall, it offers an engaging experience for fans of the genre, with a stylish presentation and a gradual increase in difficulty.

 • “The bia-tool mechanic offers a familiar-yet-new spin on using special tools to solve puzzles and control your environment.”